Enjoy a Front Seat to exceptional Wildlife Moments

 BALD EAGLES

-I traveled to Alaska to photograph these masters of upside down flight.
-I was in the middle of the action as they hunted, fought and dove around me.
+I traveled to Alaska to photograph these masters of upside-down flight.
+Caught in the heart of the action, I felt the rush as they hunted, fought, and dove just feet from me.

 -